BaymaxShao/EndoMUST/README.md

 # EndoDEER: Monocular <ins>D</ins>epth and <ins>E</ins>go-motion <ins>E</ins>stimation for <ins>E</ins>obotic <ins>Endo</ins>scopy via End-to-end Self-supervised Training with Multistage Efficient Finetuning
-The pre-released code implementation for "EndoDEER: Monocular Depth and Ego-motion Estimation for Robotic Endoscopy via End-to-end Self-supervised Training with Multistage Efficient Finetuning".
+Here is the pre-released code implementation for "**EndoDEER: Monocular Depth and Ego-motion Estimation for Robotic Endoscopy via End-to-end Self-supervised Training with Multistage Efficient Finetuning**".

 This work revisited the parameter-efficient finetuning for depth estiamtion in robotic endoscopy from the perspective of the training strategy.

 **News:**
 - [X] Evaluation Code and Weights have been Released.